 As is customary in most U.S. cities, visitors may hail a taxi directly or use a smartphone app.

-If you are staying for more than one day, Visitor Passports and CityPASS are useful because they provide unlimited rides on Muni, Muni Metro, historic streetcars and cable cars for three consecutive days.
+If you are staying for more than one day, Visitor Passports are useful because they provide unlimited rides on Muni for up to three consecutive days.
 There are multiple locations throughout the city where you may purchase tickets and day passes, including the San Francisco Travel Visitor Information Center, where the VIC staff and volunteers curate the San Francisco experience, providing one-on-one interaction with visitors from around the world.
-Find the VIC at the Powell and Market cable car turnaround at 900 Market St.
+Find the VIC at 749 Howard Street inside the Moscone Center.

 - 1-Day Visitor Passport: $21

 - 7-Day Visitor Passport: $42

 The Clipper Card is an easy way to use the various modes of public transportation throughout San Francisco.
 Purchasing this pre-loaded card gives you access to BART, Muni buses, Muni Metro, and cable cars.
 When you board, hold the card over a scanner and listen for the beep to make sure that you have an adequate balance on your card for your fare.
 Be warned: fines are steep and Muni personnel check frequently for fare evasion.
 Cards can be bought at multiple locations and refilled at Muni/BART stations.

 For reference, here are typical prices for various transportation options around the city as of July 2017